What Do AM and PM Stand For?

 Where Is the 12-Hour Format Used?

 Most countries around the world today use the 24-hour system.
-The 12-hour format, including am and pm, is officially used only in the United States, Canada (except Québec), Australia, New Zealand, and the Philippines.
+However, the 12-hour format, including am and pm, is officially used in a number of countries, including the United States, Canada (except Québec), Australia, New Zealand, and the Philippines.